Spirituality in Cancer Care (PDQ®)

 Many patients with cancer rely on spiritual or religious beliefs and practices to help them cope with their disease.
 This is called spiritual coping.
 Many caregivers also rely on spiritual coping.
 Each person may have different spiritual needs, depending on cultural and religious traditions.
 For some seriously ill patients, spiritual well-being may affect how much anxiety they feel about death.
 For others, it may affect what they decide about end-of-life treatments.
 Some patients and their family caregivers may want doctors to talk about spiritual concerns, but may feel unsure about how to bring up the subject.

 Some studies show that doctors' support of spiritual well-being in very ill patients helps improve their quality of life.
 Health care providers who treat patients coping with cancer are looking at new ways to help them with religious and spiritual concerns.
 Doctors may ask patients which spiritual issues are important to them during treatment as well as near the end of life.
 When patients with advanced cancer receive spiritual support from the medical team, they may be more likely to choose hospice care and less aggressive treatment at the end of life.
-(See the PDQ summary on Last Days of Life for information on end-of-life issues.)
+(See the PDQ summary on Planning the Transition to End-of-Life Care in Advanced Cancer for information on end-of-life issues.)

 The terms spirituality and religion are often used in place of each other, but for many people they have different meanings.
 Religion may be defined as a specific set of beliefs and practices, usually within an organized group.
 Spirituality may be defined as an individual's sense of peace, purpose, and connection to others, and beliefs about the meaning of life.
 Spirituality may be found and expressed through an organized religion or in other ways.
 Patients may think of themselves as spiritual or religious or both.